artistic image of people standing on a map of the world

 The final empirical dissertation represents a major piece of independent research activity within your chosen field of migration.
 This will involve several options including collecting original empirical (quantitative or qualitative) data from participants, or equivalent alternatives such as computational modelling of empirical or secondary data analysis, making use of large data sets, or an extended literature review or a performance piece.
 It will be undertaken with support from an academic supervisor delivered via regular meetings throughout the academic year.

-MSc Migration Studies Programme Specification
+MSc Migration Studies (Policy and Practice) Programme Specification

 What are the course entry requirements?